• Home

 While there are definite benefits associated with sleeping on your back, it’s important to note that not everyone should sleep on their back.

-Late term pregnancy is a time when you do not want to sleep on your back, if you can help it, as the baby can put pressure on your internal organs and reduce blood flow.
+Late term pregnancy is a time when you do not want to sleep on your back, if you can avoid it, as the baby can put pressure on your internal organs and reduce blood flow.
 It is also not recommended for those with sleep apnea.

 Sleeping on your back with this condition can cause more difficulty breathing during the night.